 and Other Meetings

-While it’s impossible to anticipate every situation that might arise in a school year, following are some considerations to keep in mind.
+While it’s impossible to anticipate every situation that might arise in a school year, following are some considerations to keep in mind for the food-allergic student.
 Some concerns can be addressed later in the year, as an event or class approaches.
 That gives you and your child time to get to know the staff and other students and to better assess needs.

 Point Person: Who can my child go to if there is a concern or for support?
 Ideally a person your student will see over multiple years such as a physical education teacher, guidance counselor, or administrator.